The AppSec Contractual Sins

 Have you ever been on an Internet safari?
 Join us on an expedition into the world of internet-connected OT-devices!
 We’ll introduce you to our OT Big Five and share fascinating cases we have encountered.
 We’ll also explore the motivations behind our research, how the NCSC identifies OT-devices at scale using repeatable methods, and the legal […]

-Safeguarding national security in government contracts – ABRO
+Safeguarding national security in government contracts – ABRO (session in Dutch)

 Supply has been and increasingly will be a target for cybercrime and state actors.
 Our changing world also requires the Dutch government to change the way it protects its key interests across the vast network of suppliers.
 Many government suppliers provide essential products and services that intersect with the core processes and assets of government […]